 Submitting Fingerprints You can help expand the Acoustid database by submitting fingerprints for the music in your collection.
 To do this, first get an API key from the Acoustid service.
 Just use an OpenID or MusicBrainz account to log in and you'll get a short token string.
-Then, add the key to your .beetsconfig as the value apikey in a section called acoustid like so:
+Then, add the key to your config.yaml as the value apikey in a section called acoustid like so:

 '''

-[acoustid]
+acoustid:

-apikey=AbCd1234
+apikey: AbCd1234

 '''